-- An increase in average speed is directly related to the likelihood of a crash occurring and to the severity of the crash consequences. - A 5% increase in average speed leads to an approximately 10% increase in crashes that cause injuries, and a 20% increase in fatal crashes. - Pedestrians have a 90% chance of surviving a car crash at 30 km/h or below, but less than a 50% chance of surviving impacts of 45 km/h or above. - Safe speed thresholds vary according to different types of road, different types of collision and different road users, with their inherent vulnerabilities.
-Effective speed management needs to take these and other variables into account. - Zones of 30 km/h can reduce crash risk and injury severity and are recommended in areas where vulnerable road users are particularly at risk. - Apart from reducing road traffic injuries and deaths, lowering the average traffic speed can have other positive effects on health outcomes (e.g. by reducing respiratory problems associated with car emission).
-(Source: WHO: Global Status Report on Road Safety 2013)
+- An increase in average speed is directly related to the likelihood of a crash occurring and to the severity of the crash consequences. - A 5% increase in average speed leads to an approximately 10% increase in crashes that cause injuries, and a 20% increase in fatal crashes. - ➤ Pedestrians have a 90% chance of surviving a car crash at 30 km/h or below, but less than a 50% chance of surviving impacts of 45 km/h or above. - Safe speed thresholds vary according to different types of road, different types of collision and different road users, with their inherent vulnerabilities.
+Effective speed management needs to take these and other variables into account. - Zones of 30 km/h can reduce crash risk and injury severity and are recommended in areas where vulnerable road users are particularly at risk.

-U/s 183 of the Motor Vehicles Act 1988, every driver of the motor vehicle is required to follow the speed limit as notified for the road.
+Under section 183 of the Motor Vehicles Act 1988, every driver of the motor vehicle is required to follow the speed limit as notified for the road.

-In the year 2016,- 86,771 drivers were prosecuted for driving at a speed exceeding the speed limit of the road as against 240,954 in 2015.
+In the year 2017, 139985 drivers were prosecuted for driving at a speed exceeding the speed limit of the road as against 86771 in 2016.

-Use of child restraints
+Use of child restraints: